Also known as: Clove oil overdose

 What to Expect at the Emergency Room

-Survival past 48 hours is usually a good sign that recovery will occur, although permanent injury is possible.
+Survival past 48 hours is usually a good sign that recovery will occur.
+But, permanent injury is possible.

 - Review date: